 Finally, the HBP has brought together a strong team in Ethics and Society, including sociologists, philosophers, and historians, practicing neuroscientists and researchers with practical experience in medical ethics.

-The table below shows the expertise and experience of the partners in relation to the S&T objectives and the non-scientific aspects of the HBP roadmap.
+The tables below show the expertise and experience of the partners in relation to the S&T objectives and the non-scientific aspects of the HBP roadmap.